Tourist-bashing turns ugly in Berlin

 Nine new hotels are set to open by 2013.

-Yet this summer, visiting investors at a business convention were attacked by some hundred demonstrators and a newly opened "organic hotel" was vandalized by anti-gentrification activists.
+Yet this summer, visiting investors at a business convention were attacked by some hundred demonstrators and a newly opened "organic hotel" was vandalised by anti-gentrification activists.

 These protests represent those of a small minority, said Burkhardt Kieker, director of VisitBerlin, the city's main tourist service agency.

 "Berlin is regaining the status of a world city.
 We are becoming a mass tour destination.
-The average Berliner is honored by the tourists," he said.
+The average Berliner is honoured by the tourists," he said.

 "Paris and London have had hundreds of years to get used to their many visitors.
 We've only had 20 so far," he said, referring to the fall of the Berlin Wall in 1991.